Global Programs Graduate Student Travel Grants

-- the extent to which the paper/presentation has an international focus;
+- the extent to which the student’s research has an international focus;

-- the extent to which the paper/presentation promotes the advancement of the graduate student’s field of study in an international context;
+- the extent to which the student’s research promotes the advancement of the graduate student’s field of study in an international context;

-- the extent to which attending the conference or meeting assists in the global development of the student;
+- the extent to which presenting at the conference assists in the global development of the student;

 - the extent to which the student’s research meets the goals identified in Penn State’s Strategic Plan, the Global Programs' Strategic Plan or the United Nations’ Sustainable Development Goals